sysfce2/python-automat/docs/tutorial.rst

 .. note::

    Automat 24.8 is a *major* change to the public API - effectively a whole new library.
-For ease of migration, the code and API documentatione still contains ``MethodicalMachine``, effectively the previous version of the library.
+For ease of migration, the code and API documentation still contains ``MethodicalMachine``, effectively the previous version of the library.
 However, for readability, the narrative documentation now *only* documents ``TypeMachineBuilder``.
 If you need documentation for that